despair86/libsignal-protocol-c/CONTRIBUTING.md

 ## Developer Setup

 First, you'll need a C89 compiler.
-We make use of some C99 features, but should be optional soon enough.
-We've tested the following C compilation systems:
+App and library code is straight C89, while unit tests make extensive use of C99+ We've tested the following C compilation systems:

-- Microsoft C v15.00.30729+
+- Microsoft C v15.00.30729+ NOTE: Unit tests are unavailble when using MSVC.
 - GNU CC v8.3+
 - Apple LLVM C v8.0.1
 - Oracle ProWorks (the x86 compiler) 12.1 or later
 - Oracle SPARCWorks 12.1+

-While these are the compilers currently used, pretty much any conforming C89/99 implementation should work, as we make no use of any vendor specific extensions, only platform-specific extensions when warranted.
+While these are the compilers currently tested, pretty much any conforming C89/99 implementation should work, as we make no use of any vendor specific extensions, only platform-specific extensions when warranted.

 Then you need `git`, if you don't have that yet: https://git-scm.com/